Atulx21/Unilink-App/README.md

 └── tsconfig.json          # TypeScript configuration
 ```

-## 🔧 Development Scripts

-- `npm run dev` - Start development server
-- `npm run build:web` - Build for web deployment
-- `npm run lint` - Run ESLint for code quality

-## 🤝 Contributing

-We welcome contributions!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/your-feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a Pull Request

-### Code Style
-- Use TypeScript for all new code
-- Follow the existing code style and naming conventions
-- Run `npm run lint` before committing
-- Add tests for new features

 ## 📝 API Documentation

 The application uses Supabase as its backend.
 Key API endpoints include: